docusign/docusign.github.io/app-examples/template-edit/README.md

     1. Additional settings / Redirect URIs: enter the full URL (including the path) to the app on your host.
 Do not include index.html.
 Do include the trailing slash.

        Example: http://localhost/template-edit/
-    1. CORS Origin URL: include the origin (not URL) for the app.
+    1. CORS Origin URL: include the origin (not the URL) for the app.

        Example: http://localhost
     1. Allow CORS for OAuth calls: **Check** (allow)